 Many companies offer employee wellness programs that allow employers to save on health insurance.
 A lot of employers these days give rewards to their workers who participate in health and wellness assessments.
 By signing up for a fitness program, you can reduce the cost of your health insurance and save money on your premiums.

 In order to save money, consider getting catastrophic coverage instead of comprehensive.
-Catastrophic coverage does not pay for prescriptions, checkups, and so on, but only for emergency care or hospitalization.
+Catastrophic coverage is for emergency uses, and comprehensive coverage is for prescriptions and visits to the doctor.